raza-m01/University-Website-Fend-Drill/README.md

-# University-Website-Fend-Drill
+# University-Website-Home Page
-A multipage interactive and Responsive website of University
+An Interactive and Responsive website of University done as a Practice